grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/05 resources.md

 The docs aim to cover everything necessary to use the core k6 products in your daily operational work.
 But scripting and testing are skills that take time to learn.
-What's more, k6 is an extensible application, already incorporated with many other tools and protocols.
+What's more, k6 is an extensible tool, already incorporated with many other functionalities and protocols.

 These resources help you write and run k6 tests in a safe environment and explore how to use k6 with other applications.